-The total number of people dying from war in the 20th century equaled 10% of the world population in 1913.
+9 The total number of people dying from war in the 20th century equaled 10% of the world population in 1913.
 While it is clear that war and violent revolution reduce the general welfare immeasurably in the short term, the fact that these hardships are tolerated points to important perceived welfare benefits in the long term.
 To put it simply, if there hadn't been important perceived long-term benefits, there wouldn't have been so many wars, uprisings and revolutions.

-See Congleton (1980) for an interesting model explaining why anarchy or "state of nature" (which is the present state in most cases for the creation, adjustment, and dissolution of borders) leads to waste of resources on non-productive processes such as bargaining, monopolizing, conquest, bribery, etc.
+10 See Congleton (1980) for an interesting model explaining why anarchy or "state of nature" (which is the

-&lt;sup>11 For example, a new unit may be created by local government reorganization initiated by a central authority, or in a state context, through "liberation", war, revolution, violent partition or UN Resolution.
+11 For example, a new unit may be created by local government reorganization initiated by a central authority, or in a state context, through "liberation", war, revolution, violent partition or UN Resolution.
 A unit may go extinct by losing a war (extinguished from without) or by revolution (extinguished from within).
 In a nation state or country context most creations and dissolutions of territorial units dysfunctionally take place in a context of violence and coercion.
 The creation of new states within the US was to some extent peaceful, aside from some Indian opposition.
 Opposition from original habitants is common, though there are examples especially in early human history of peaceful colonization of newly discovered uninhabited territories.

-&lt;sup>12 The public sector within the OECD member countries controls about 37% of GDP ranging from about 31% in the U.S. to about 60% in Sweden (tax revenues as % of GDP, 1998 figures from OECD website except US and Sweden figures which are preliminary 2003 figures) in OECD countries and has significantly lower productivity growth (in some cases negative) than the rest of the economy.
+12 The public sector within the OECD member countries controls about 37% of GDP ranging from about 31% in the U.S. to about 60% in Sweden (tax revenues as % of GDP, 1998 figures from OECD website except US and Sweden figures which are preliminary 2003 figures) in OECD countries and has significantly lower productivity growth (in some cases negative) than the rest of the economy.

-against their will.

-- 7. Present mechanisms often cause the emergence and/or continuance of units which are either dysfunctionally large or small with respect to geographical dispersion or the numbers of residents within their borders. - 8.
-Unit size is not presently dynamic so innovations in organization or technology are not reflected in changes to unit size and organization. - 9.
+- the majority over the minority, causes at least some residents to be located in a unit against their will. - 7.
+Present mechanisms often cause the emergence and/or continuance of units which are either dysfunctionally large or small with respect to geographical dispersion or the numbers of residents within their borders.13 - 8.
+Unit size is not presently dynamic so innovations in organization or technology are not reflected in changes to unit size and organization.14 - 9.
 The prevalence of rent seeking often incurs costs equaling or superceding the value of the rent (Krueger 1974, Posner 1975, Tullock 1980).
-There is widespread rent seeking among groups within units and also cross-border rent seeking, e.g. where units try to tax activities beyond their own borders. - 10.
-The lack of resource mobility between units is dysfunctional related to rent seeking and for other reasons.
+There is widespread rent seeking among groups within units and also cross-border rent seeking, e.g. where units try to tax activities beyond their own borders.15 - 10.
+The lack of resource mobility between units is dysfunctional related to rent seeking 16 and for other reasons.
 Financial assets may move freely between units, but many real factors are restricted in their mobility.
 Two examples are 1) land, including the natural and man-made resources associated with the land (oil and gas resources, ores, minerals, timber, agricultural products, factories, buildings, mines, residential housing etc.) and 2) people.
 Land in general "moves" only by war, and people mobility is restricted by natural, cultural, social, and institutional barriers.
+17